STEM Professional Networks

 WHAT WE DO

-We aim to promote and expand access to STEM education, by working in partnership to increase collaboration, reduce duplication of services, and identify and close gaps in STEM education.
+We aim to promote and expand access to STEM education, by working in partnership to increase collaboration, reduce duplication of services, and identify and close gaps in STEM education to provide just and equitable access to STEM opportunities for all children and youth.

 Philadelphia STEM Ecosystem logo